KishoreBabuNavuluri/Daily-Training-Tasks/README.md

 Day 11-05-2021:
 1. Watched the the videos and send by sir.
-2. Completed some handson on bootstap sendbox.
+2. Completed some handson(chapter 2) on bootstap sendbox.
+3. completed chapter 4 and 5 in bootstrap sendbox.